 You will notice that some of the methods described below are found in the Kuikku Bouei Kata.
-In some cases there are slight variations between the method provided below and those found in the Kata, but many of the methods below are well represented in these Kata.
+There might be slight variations between the method provided below and those found in the Kata, but many of the methods below are well represented in these Kata.
 This provides you with a practice vehicle for some of these methods and also should help you better appreciate some of the other methods that are not included in these forms.

-In this headlock the opponent approaches from the side or from behind, places one arm around your neck and pulls you either to his or her side or front.
+In this headlock, the opponent approaches from the side or behind.
+The opponent then puts one arm around your neck and pulls you either to his or her side or front.
 You will normally be forced to bend forward at the waist.
 This headlock is dangerous not only because the opponent can apply pressure to your neck, potentially causing neck injury, but because they can also use their opposite hand to repeatedly punch you directly in your face.
 When they are finished doing that they might elect to throw you to the ground using your head as a point of leverage.
 Depending on how this is done, this could be fatal.

 Side Headlock Escape Actions

-- Quickly make a fist with your back hand and then extend your index and middle fingers.
+- Quickly make a fist with your Back Hand and then extend your index and middle fingers.
 Use your front hand to grasp the opponent’s arm to reduce or limit the effectiveness of their grab.
-As you do this, have your back hand rise up behind the opponent, over the top of their head, and then down in front of their face.
+As you do this, have your Back Hand rise behind the opponent, over the top of their head, and then down in front of their face.
 Place the pads of your extended fingers directly under the opponent’s nose.
-Now twist your wrist, press into the base of your opponent’s nose and turn your hand over while applying constant pressure until the back of your fingers press into the base of the opponent’s nose.
-Slide your front foot toward your back foot to apply additional force to your back hand and to allow you to stand upright.
+Now twist your wrist, press into the base of your opponent’s nose, and turn your hand over while applying constant pressure until the backs of your fingers press into the base of the opponent’s nose.
+Slide your front foot toward your back foot to apply additional force to your Back Hand and to allow you to stand upright.
 Your opponent should fall or stagger backward.